kennethrioja/secondbrain/README.md

 ---

 ## ToDo
-- [ ] how to use nerdtree
+- [ ] vim-pluggin/how to use nerdtree
-- [ ] see if https://github.com/dense-analysis/ale is worth it
+- [ ] vim-pluggin/see if https://github.com/dense-analysis/ale is worth it
-- [ ] update bookmarks
+- [ ] secondbrain/update bookmarks
+- [ ] maltt/learningdashboards

 ## License